 The service can also be average at times, perhaps because of the stress of serving hungry diners from table to table.

 That said, every peso you spend in this steak house is worth it if you are looking for a casual and affordable experience.

 However, if the price is not an issue and you are looking for a more classy experience, Don Julio, a famous parrilla in Palermo, might be your choice.

 Getting to Las Cabras

-Once you’ve eaten the generous portions, you’ll be grateful you have them on as you will need to continue walking to digest your meal 🙂
+Once you’ve eaten the generous portions, you’ll be grateful to have your walking shoes on as you will need to walk to digest your meal.

 Rosemary is the editor-in-chief and strategist at Authentic Food Quest.